heather-parkk/portfolio-hpark/docs/assignments/assignment5.md

 - For Match, could include directions at the top like "Step #1: Plan the Details", "Step #2: Choose Meet-up Location", "Step #3: Give us an Emergency Contact".
 Emergency contact should also include a brief description of why the app is asking for this information, and possibly an opt-out option since people may not want an emergency contact given(?) --> Adds more "clutter" instead of a minimalistic feel, but would be a helpful tradeoff for those confused users

 ## Reactive Components
 When developing my components, I had trouble with the final "Locating" and "Chatting" concepts.
 In terms of chatting, I was struggling in making a connection between the matching and how to connect that to the chatting concept within my repo.
 For locating, I utilized the ["Leaflet"](https://leafletjs.com/) maps, but was having difficulty in its implementation.
 Within my code, you cannot see it being displayed, but the Locating vue files are commented out, since with them, it created errors in uploading in Vercel.
+I was able to create a "SafeMeeting" concept that users are able to fill out, but because I was having trouble to get "Chatting" to work, its usability is flawed.

 I troubleshooted by going back to my a4 backend, which allowed me to solve more of the initial problems with sessioning, userProfiling, and Matching (which I was thankful for).